 Our vaccines are all non-adjuvanted, meaning they are safe for cats and are much less likely to cause reactions.
 Rabies and feline leukemia both require annual boosters, while FVRCP is administered on a 3-year basis.
 We strongly believe in giving every cat only the vaccines they need so we can avoid over-vaccination.

-Schedule Your Preventive Care Appointment
+Schedule Your Cats Wellness Exam Appointment

 Your cat deserves feline-specific care.
 Don't let the fear of another anxiety-ridden vet visit deter you!
 We're different.
 Even if your cat has been fearful at other vets, we're committed to making them comfortable here.
 Choose The Cat Doctor for your cat's care!